 A Safe Environment

-The most important thing we do for our girls is to help them develop the right attitude to learning in their early years.
-School years must prepare pupils for the next stages of learning, working and living.
-So we provide an environment that is safe, supports thoughtful risk-taking, and invites a sharing of ideas.
-We show girls how to challenge themselves and others in a supportive way, how to share ideas openly and how to see learning as a lifelong process.
-We have a very diverse group of students – each with a different background and belief – and during their time with us they learn to work with diversity, to appreciate its advantages and to learn as an individual within a strong group.
+The most important thing we can do for our girls is to help them to develop a love of learning in their early years.
+So we provide an environment that is safe, leaves space for thoughtful risk-taking, and invites open sharing and testing of new ideas.
+We show girls how to challenge themselves and others in a supportive way, how to share their thinking and how to see learning as a lifelong process.

-It is important for our girls to know that the community in our schools reflects the larger community in our city, our country and further afield.
+It is important for our girls to experience a school community that reflects their larger community in our city, our country and our shared world.

-We want our students to engage with issues beyond the school gates in a mature and positive way.
-So we promote respect and understanding in behaviour, we engage with groups outside the College, and we always encourage girls to maintain a breadth in their thinking.
-Through the values we encourage and display within the College community, we hope that the girls will develop a thorough understanding of right and wrong and will reflect this not only in the college community but also within their lives generally.
+We want our students to engage with issues beyond the school gates in a mature, open and positive way.
+We engage regularly with groups outside the College, both locally and globally.
+We encourage girls to maintain a breadth in their thinking and a clear focus on their purpose.
+We promote demonstrated respect, understanding and self-awareness.
+We hope that through daily practice and experience of our lived values, the girls develop balance, emotional intelligence, a strong sense of self and a broad definition of community.
+We hope that they are happy and that this will reflect not only in the college community but in their broader lives and always.